mohammedmustakeem/PDF-Analyzer-using-RAG-LangChain-and-Gemini/README.md

 # PDF Analyzer — RAG + LangChain + Gemini

 PDF Analyzer is an AI-powered application that enables users to upload PDF documents and ask natural language questions about their content.
 The application uses Retrieval-Augmented Generation (RAG) to generate accurate, context-aware responses grounded entirely in the uploaded document.
-The system combines LangChain, Google Gemini, HuggingFace Embeddings, Chroma Vector Database, and Streamlit to create an interactive PDF question-answering experience.
+The system combines LangChain, Google Gemini, HuggingFace Embeddings, Chroma Vector Database, and Streamlit to create an interactive PDF question-answering experience.Create a seprate environment to get no library version conflict.

 ---